 I have always had an enormous appetite for arts in multiple media - created with the hands or performed with the body.
-Though I've dabbled in sculpture, sewing, pottery, candlemaking, sketching, glass, painting, and more, dance and textiles have long been at the forefront.
+Though I've dabbled in many media, dance and textiles have long been at the forefront.
 I began to dance at age 5 or 6 and first learned to knit soon after.
-I've since expanded my range of dance styles, become a disabled dancer, and learned to choreograph; and in textiles, I've picked up spinning, dyeing, weaving, and pattern design.
+I've since expanded my range of dance styles, become a disabled dancer, and learned to choreograph; and in textiles, I've picked up spinning, dyeing, weaving, pattern design, and custom tailoring.

 Much of my art and other work is informed by my own experience with fluctuating/multi-modal disability, gender fluidity, and queer identity.
 I return to themes of embodiment and relationship repeatedly as a throughline of my work.
 What's a body?
 How do you know?
 What brings us together?
 In my writing, this manifests as shapeshifters, robots, queer witches, and more.
 In performance, I strive to invite the audience into the world of my body-experience, or my dancers', and in turn, the audience's own.
 It is queerly disabled from the inside out.